 - Xinjiang Travel Permit: Whereas the process to apply for a Tibet Travel Permit is clear and written out, the Xinjiang permit is much more confusing.
 One reason is that the “restricted areas” of Xinjiang seem to constantly change.
 Some travelers have been turned away at police checkpoints while traveling in Xinjiang, completely unaware that they needed a permit.
 There are two things you can do here: 1) You can go through a Xinjiang travel agency such as Old Road Tours, but they will require you to purchase a multi-day tour from them.
 2) You can purchase this Xinjiang travel guide, which gives you access to a travel forum with hundreds of other Xinjiang travelers who can tell you what is/isn’t open.
 In most cases, a permit is issued by a travel agency within Xinjiang.

 As for the international borders, the primary documentation you’ll need is an ongoing visa to the country you’re approaching.
+A particular China travel permit isn’t necessary in this case.

 Final Thoughts | The Truth About China Travel Permits